-• Business continuity management (BCM)
+Business continuity management (BCM)

-Each organizational unit is required to develop and update their business continuity management plans to ensure that critical business processes remain uninterrupted following an unplanned disruption because of unavailability of systems, locations and staff.
-Business continuity plans must be tested at least annually to ensure that it is possible to restore critical business processes at the required service level and within the agreed timeframe.
-There are backup locations where critical processes can be restored and continued should an incident occur.
+Each organisational unit is required to develop and update its business continuity management plans to ensure that critical business processes remain uninterrupted following an unplanned disruption.
+BCM plans are tested on a regular basis to provide assurance to BZ WBK Group that critical business processes may be restored at the required service level and within the agreed timeframe.
+BZ WBK Group has backup locations in place where critical processes can be restored and continued should an incident occur.